-DATE: September 8, 2020 for September 16, 2020 Joint City Council and

-Planning Commission Work Session

-TO: Mayor, City Council and Planning Commission

-Erik Forsell, Associate Planner FROM:

-RE: Adoption of Code Language and Text Amendments for
+DATE: September 17, 2020 for September 28, 2020 Planning Commission Work Session то: Planning Commission FROM: Erik Forsell, Associate Planner RE: Adoption of Code Language and Text Amendments for Telecommunications Facilities

-Telecommunications Facilities

 Small Cell Telecommunications

 Wireless data usage and prevalence are increasingly common and continue to advance and accelerate in complexity.
 As part of the increased use and demand, the next generation of wireless technology known as microcells will be deployed throughout cities across Oregon and the United States.
 According to the Pew Research Center, 96 percent of Americans have a cell phone and 81 percent of those Americans were using a smartphone in 2019.
 The percentage of Americans using a smartphone has grown by 27 percentage points from 55 percent to 82 percent from 2012 to 2019-this illustrates the explosive growth in the industry and why new telecommunications equipment is rapidly expanding.